Working Population in South Dakota Holds Steady in 2016

-The Rushmore State performed well nationally, placing No. 5 in the nation for working adults.
-However, South Dakota lagged most other states in the region, including North Dakota, Minnesota, Nebraska, and Iowa.
-South Dakota outperformed only Wyoming in number of adults working in 2015.
+The Rushmore State performed well nationally, placing No. 6 in the nation for the percentage of working adults.
+However, South Dakota lagged behind most other states in the region, including No.1 North Dakota (79.3), No. 2 Minnesota (78.3), No. 3 Nebraska (77.7), and No.4 Iowa (76.6).
+South Dakota outperformed Wyoming and Montana in number of adults working in 2016.

-The Sioux Falls Metro Area (Lincoln, McCook, Minnehaha and Turner counties) still exceeded the statewide figure, but dipped slightly to 79.9 percent in 2015; down from 82.6 percent in 2014.
-The Rapid City Metro Area (Pennington, Meade and Custer counties), lagged the statewide rate.
-In 2015, 75.7 percent of adults were working, down from the 77.2 percent in 2014.
+The Sioux Falls Metro Area (Lincoln, McCook, Minnehaha and Turner counties) exceeded the statewide figure, rising by nearly three points to 82.8 percent; up from 79.9 percent in 2015.
+The Rapid City Metro Area (Pennington, Meade and Custer counties), declined for the second consecutive year.
+In 2016, 74.6 percent of adults were working, down from 77.2 percent in 2015.

-The rates for men and women working declined to 79.3 percent for men and 73.4 percent for women.
-These rates reflect an increase in the gender gap of 0.6 percent from 2014 to 2015.
+The rates for men and women working declined to 78.8 percent for men while 73.4 percent of women were at work in 2016.
+These rates reflect narrowing of the gender gap of 0.5 percent from 2015 to 2016.